 Twenty-five years ago, power generated by wind turbines and solar panels was so futuristic that it was called “alternative” energy.
-But the day is coming soon when clean power won’t be “alternative” at all because we’ll be getting a major chunk of our energy needs met renewably.
+But the day is coming soon when green energy won’t be alternative at all because we’ll be getting a major portion of our energy needs met renewably.

-You can help lead the way by choosing green power, as these options become increasingly cost-competitive with dirty energy sources.
+You can help lead the way by choosing green energy sources, especially as these options become increasingly cost-competitive with dirty energy sources.
 Our Solar Catalyst program’s research shows that solar power, in particular, could reach ten percent of total US electricity generation by 2025.